bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 ### Client ID

-Some APIs use a combination of client ID and JWT to authenticate the requestor and secure customer data.
-The requestor sends an API account's client ID as a query parameter, and our servers return a BigCommerce-generated JWT that your app can decode to receive the response.
-For example, the Current Customer API's JWT payload identifies the customer who is currently signed in.
+Another **stable token**-based scheme involves mutual authentication.
+The requesting app identifies itself by sending an API account's client ID as a query parameter, and our servers return a BigCommerce-generated JSON web token, or _JWT_, which securely encrypts merchant data.
+The app can decode the JWT to view the response.
+For example, the Current Customer API's JWT payload identifies currently signed in customer.

 The following table lists the APIs that authenticate with a client ID.
 For OAuth scopes, consult the **Endpoint Reference** column.